joewandy/peak-grouping-alignment/README.md

 - **MW_alignment** contains the main peak alignment (matching) code for the proposed methods (MW/MWG/MWM) method.
 The implementation is done in Python, and the main executable script is MW.py.
 - **input_data** contains the dataset used in experiments to measure performance in the paper.
 Further explanation can be found inside that directory.

+## Required libraries

+The program depends on the following Python library:

+- Numpy
+- Scipy
+- NetworkX

+In Ubuntu Linux, you can install them easily with the following commands:

+    sudo apt-get install python-numpy python-scipy python-networkx

 ## Example usage

 To get help: